 - 1. The eight "routine" sites double as "targeted" sites.
 "Targeted" sampling will collect biased flow (BF) samples twice per quarter once under wet weather conditions and once under dry weather conditions.
-Whether these samples will satisfy the wet (biased high flow) or dry (biased low flow) weather conditions depends on the flow condition when samples are collected during the "routine' sampling that quarter" - 2.
-The data collected from WWTF sampling will not be used for enforcement or compliance monitoring by TCEQ.
-As such, results will not be reported to TCEQ for inclusion in SWQMIS.
-Monitor type code is not applicable. - 3.
-These samples are collected/analyzed by GBRA utilizing Texas CRP funding and serve as a portion of the non-federal match for this project.
-This project may collect additional moTXnitoring at this station to cover lapses in the CRP data collection effort.
+Whether these samples will satisfy the wet (biased high flow) or dry (biased low flow) weather conditions depends on the weather and flow condition when samples are collected during the "routine' sampling during that quarter. - 2.
+These samples are collected and analyzed by GBRA utilizing Texas CRP funding and serve as a portion of the non-federal match for this project.
+In addition to the CRP funded monitoring, ammonia Nitrogen and TKN will be analyzed bimonthly at this station under this QAPP in order to supplement the existing monitoring and to ensure that all conventional parameters will be collected at all 8 routine monitoring stations monthly for future data analysis.